 Armed force is often a policymaker’s most powerful tool, but its significant costs and associated risks mean it is frequently a last resort.

-Countries use armed force to achieve a variety of objectives.
+Countries use armed force to achieve various objectives.
 In recent years, for instance, Russia has used armed force to change borders by annexing Ukraine’s Crimean Peninsula and to threaten Ukraine against developing stronger ties with the West.
 Similarly, China has used armed force in its border dispute with its neighbor, India, and continues to threaten to use force to achieve unification with Taiwan.
 Meanwhile, the United States has used armed force to pursue various interests abroad, including combating terrorist threats, addressing humanitarian crises, and ousting unfavorable regimes.
 Military operations can also be conducted in self-defense, to quash civil unrest and to secure access to resources—among other objectives.

 So what factors do policymakers consider before using armed force?

-Strength: Facing a stronger adversary, or one with the support of a powerful alliance, can make certain military objectives unattainable or too costly.
-Even if a country has the strength to successfully execute a military operation, leaders must be willing to dedicate the necessary time and resources to achieve their goals.
+Facing a stronger adversary, or one with the support of a powerful alliance, can make certain military objectives unattainable or too costly.
+Even if a country has the strength to successfully execute a military operation, leaders should be willing to dedicate the necessary time and resources to achieve their goals.
 Lacking such a commitment can undermine an operation’s chance of success.

-Risks: Operations can achieve their military goals but still produce significant issues.
+Operations can achieve their military goals but still produce significant issues.
 Armed force can endanger service members and harm civilians—both directly and by producing secondary challenges like mass displacement, food shortages, and economic turbulence.
 Officials try to minimize risks with effective planning and more limited and targeted armed force.
 However, planning can only achieve so much, as many military operations cause unforeseen consequences.

-Legitimacy: Under international law, countries must have valid reasons to use armed force, such as self-defense or responding to significant human rights abuses.
+Under international law, countries must have valid reasons to use armed force, such as self-defense or responding to significant human rights abuses.
 UN Security Council resolutions can authorize using force and help facilitate multilateral cooperation on military operations.
 Although official approval isn’t always necessary, military action deemed illegitimate can damage relations with other countries.
 At worst, it can trigger reprisals such as sanctions or even armed intervention by others.

 What forms can armed force take?